Luke460/force-feedback-manager/README.md

 ### LUT File
 A LUT (Look-Up Table) is a reference table used in various applications and games to map input values of force feedback to customized output values.
 In other words, it allows the creation of a force feedback response curve that best fits the preferences and the hardware being used.
 By using a LUT, it is possible to achieve a more precise and realistic steering wheel response, correcting any inherent non-linearities of the device.

+### Automatic Integration for Assetto Corsa and Assetto Corsa Competizione
+A new option allows automatic creation and updating of the ff_post_process.ini file required by Assetto Corsa and Assetto Corsa Competizione.
+When applying the LUT, the system generates the .ini file and automatically creates a backup if one doesn't already exist, ensuring previous configurations are safely preserved.
+Note: If you're using Content Manager with Assetto Corsa, the LUT must be imported directly through Content Manager to be properly recognized in-game.

 ### Presets

 These presets are intended as a starting point and should be fine-tuned to match your personal preferences.